-4. Does bone research need to be the main area of past research of the Principal Investigator?
+3. Does bone research need to be the main area of past research of the Principal Investigator?

 Not necessarily.
-Applications will be assessed against the criteria, which includes significance and innovation of the proposal, feasibility of the proposal, the team and research environment, and track record statement as it relates to the proposal which will be assessed relative to opportunity.
+Applications will be assessed against the purpose of the grant and selection criteria, which includes significance and innovation of the proposal, feasibility of the proposal, the team and research environment, and track record statement as it relates to the proposal which will be assessed relative to opportunity.

-5. How is career stage defined in relation to career disruption and relative to opportunity defined?
+4. How is career stage defined in relation to career disruption and relative to opportunity defined?